blastbeng/docker-quakejs/README.md

 Optionally you can change the http port in the docker-compose.yml.

 The default IP:PORT is 127.0.0.1:8080.
 The IP can be changed in the server.cfg before building the image.

-If you want to join my server: http://fabiovalentino.it:8081